Arrests on charges of “incitement” on social media platforms and Israeli government policy: a Facebook case study

 A closer look into this definition reveals broad parameters that carry multiple interpretations, offering the judges and the prosecution wide jurisdiction to interpret these terms, consequently placing various content under the incitement article.
 For instance, “praise, words of approval, encouragement, and support” can encompass thousands of posts.
 In fact, recent years have witnessed the Israeli courts interpreting historically-acclaimed Palestinian expressions of honorable pride like praising the martyrs, expressing dismay to the prejudiced occupation practices, as well asserting the right to return and self-determination as incitement content liable to legal prosecution according to the Israeli penal code.

 In practice, since December of 2014, the Israeli occupation has adopted a conviction policy on charges of incitement under the pretext of pressing security matters.
 Through the legal case files represented by Addameer, it is noted that Israeli courts have begun issuing high jail sentences of 6-24 months of actual jail time, as well as hefty fines.
 The Israeli courts often regard each post as an offense; for example, if the defendant publishes 6 posts on his personal Facebook account, the court regards them as 6 separate offenses.
-Upon sentencing, the court takes into consideration the number of Facebook friends of the defendant, as well as the number of likes, comments, and shares the posts garnered.
+Upon sentencing, the court takes into consideration the number of Facebook friends of the defendant, as well the number of likes, comments, and shares the posts garnered.

 An example of that is the case of Nader Halahleh, 27, from Al-Sawana neighborhood in Jerusalem.
 Halahleh was arrested on November 25th, 2015, and charged with incitement.
-He had published 7 posts ranging from pictures to written posts on his personal Facebook account and was charged with 7 offenses.
+He had published 7 posts ranging from pictures to written posts on his personal Facebook account, and was charged with 7 offenses.
 Halahleh was sentenced to 7 months in prison.
 Other Palestinians received administrative detention orders.
 Fathi Najadeh, 18, was arrested on November 5th, 2015, and received an administrative detention order based on intelligence accusing him of incitement on his personal Facebook account.
-Kathem Sbeih, 17, from Jabel Mukaber in Jerusalem was arrested on October 17th, 2015 and received a three-month administrative detention order despite the fact that he was a minor at the time.
+Kathem Sbeih, 17, from Jabel Mukaber in Jerusalem was arrested on October 17th, 2015 and received a three-month administrative detention order despite the fact the he was a minor at the time.
 The prosecution alleged that the Israeli intelligence was in possession of information that Sbeih incited “acts of violence” on Facebook.